BondeYash/tswap-audit-by-yash/audit-data/2023-09-01-tswap-audit.md

 ## Scope

 ```
-#-- interfaces
-|   #-- IFlashLoanReceiver.sol
-|   #-- IPoolFactory.sol
-|   #-- ITSwapPool.sol
-|   #-- IThunderLoan.sol
-#-- protocol
-|   #-- AssetToken.sol
+#-- src
-|   #-- OracleUpgradeable.sol
+|   #-- PoolFactory.sol
-|   #-- ThunderLoan.sol
+|   #-- TSwapPool.sol
-#-- upgradedProtocol
-    #-- ThunderLoanUpgraded.sol
 ```

 # Protocol Summary

-Puppy Rafle is a protocol dedicated to raffling off puppy NFTs with variying rarities.
-A portion of entrance fees go to the winner, and a fee is taken by another address decided by the protocol owner.
+TSWAP is an constant-product AMM that allows users permissionlessly trade WETH and any other ERC20 token set during deployment.
+Users can trade without restrictions, just paying a tiny fee in each swapping operation.
+Fees are earned by liquidity providers, who can deposit and withdraw liquidity at any time.

 ## Roles

-- Owner: The owner of the protocol who has the power to upgrade the implementation.
-- Liquidity Provider: A user who deposits assets into the protocol to earn interest.
+- Liquidity Provider: An account who deposits assets into the pool to earn trading fees.
-- User: A user who takes out flash loans from the protocol.
+- User: An account who swaps tokens.

 # Executive Summary